vladdsm/myblog_attempt/_posts/2025-11-22-topics-use-case-PL.md

 - More efficient equipment use, lower operational costs can be leveraged to define service business opportunities.
-For example, in case such system is installed on 500 machines and the yearly license is 2025CHF, then the yearly service revenue can be: 1’012’500 CHF.
+For example, in case such system is installed on 500 machines and the yearly license is 2025CHF, then the yearly service revenue can be: 1’013’000 CHF.

+## Result

+The key learning of this use case is not only in the fact that performed work helped to ‘save face of technology’, but in the method.
+In fact, in the above examples we can observe different Data Science methods applied to the engineering problem.

+The key to success was in a powerful combination: *Engineering Curiosity*, *Data Science*, *Teamwork*